gschmutz/iot-vehicle-tracking-demo/README.md

         value_format='DELIMITED');
 ```

-We are using the `DELIMTED` value format, as our stream is a CSV-formatted string.
+We are using the `DELIMITED` value format, as our stream is a CSV-formatted string.

 Get info on the stream using the `DESCRIBE` command